|Nutrition Facts (per serving)|

 - 1/2 stick butter

-Note: For the hack version, buy one can of Pillsbury French bread mix, use cooked, dry lasagna noodles, dried herbs, and regular mozzarella cheese.
+For the quick version, buy one can of French bread mix, use cooked, dry lasagna noodles, dried herbs, and regular mozzarella cheese.
 Then follow the directions above (minus the dough making), and bake the bread in a 400 F oven for 10 to 15 minutes.
 Cool and serve.